LogikP/EPITECH_WorkShop_MicroService/README.md

   text: "Hello World"
 }

-If you have done this exercise well, logically when you go to a web page and type: localhost: 8002/helloworld, you are supposed to have this as a result:
+If you have done this exercise well, logically when you go to a web page and type: localhost:8002/helloworld, you are supposed to have this as a result:

 ![Screenshot](Screenshot.png)